Exercising to Relax

 Exercise and relaxation: two things that you probably think don’t belong together in the same sentence.
-However more and more research suggest that physical activity can go a long way toward taking the edge off stress and anxiety and help you relax.
+However, more and more research suggests that physical activity can go a long way toward taking the edge off stress and anxiety and help you relax.

 Exercise can exhilarate and relax, provide stimulation and calm, counter depression, and dissipate stress.
 It’s a common experience among endurance athletes and has been verified in clinical trials that have successfully used exercise to treat anxiety disorders and clinical depression.

 How can exercise help with stress, anxiety & depression?

 The mental benefits of aerobic exercise have a neurochemical basis.
 Exercise reduces levels of the body’s stress hormones, such as adrenaline and cortisol.
 It also stimulates the production of chemicals in the brain that are the body’s natural painkillers and mood elevators.
 Endorphins are responsible for the “runner’s high” and for the feelings of relaxation and optimism that accompany many hard workouts.

 Behavioural factors also contribute to the emotional benefits of exercise.
 As your waistline shrinks and your strength and stamina increase, your self-image will improve.
 You’ll earn a sense of mastery and control, of pride and self-confidence.

 Exercise and sports also provide opportunities to get away from it all and to either enjoy some solitude or to make friends and build networks

 Almost any type of exercise will help.
 Even a simple 20-minute stroll can clear the mind and reduce stress.
 But some people prefer vigorous workouts that burn stress along with calories.
 And the same stretching exercises that help relax your muscles after a hard workout will help relax your mind as well.